 Guernsey is a small island, just over 36 miles long and 18 miles wide.
-It’s located in the English Channel off of France with its closest mainland being Brittany (about 25 minutes away).
+It’s located in the English Channel off of France, with its closest mainland being Brittany (about 25 minutes away).
 During World War II, German forces took over Guernsey, but it has been freed since then.

-If you would like to find out the best things to do on Guernsey with kids, read to learn more about what this spectacular destination has in store for you.
+If you want to find out the best things to do on Guernsey with kids, read to learn more about what this spectacular destination has in store for you.